Things to Do in Yerevan in January

 What's happening during your visit

 Yerevan keeps the holidays alive right through January.
 On December 31st, fireworks burst above Republic Square, and the glow lingers as the city pivots to Orthodox Christmas.
-The big date is January 6th—Christmas Eve on the Julian calendar—when midnight services draw thousands to Etchmiadzin Cathedral, 20 km (12.4 miles) out, for the blessing-of-the-water rite in sub-zero air.
+The big date is January 6th, Christmas Eve on the Julian calendar, when midnight services draw thousands to Etchmiadzin Cathedral, 20 km (12.4 miles) out, for the blessing-of-the-water rite in sub-zero air.
 Until mid-month, fir garlands still ring the Opera House, and families queue at wooden stalls for gata sweet bread, mulled wine, and trinkets.

 Forty days after Christmas, on February 13th or 14th, the city flips another page of the old calendar.
-Couples leap over modest bonfires in parks after dusk; the biggest blaze is at Victory Park, where food carts and pop-up sound systems turn an ancient fertility rite into an outdoor party.
-If January 2026 stretches late, you’ll spot kindling piles appearing ahead of time; otherwise, the sparks mark Yerevan’s exit from winter’s deepest trough.
+Couples leap over modest bonfires in parks after dusk.
+The biggest blaze is at Victory Park, where food carts and pop-up sound systems turn an ancient fertility rite into an outdoor party.
+If January 2026 stretches late, you'll spot kindling piles appearing ahead of time; otherwise, the sparks mark Yerevan's exit from winter's deepest trough.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid